Best 10-Person Tent for Family Camping Adventures

 Interior Space: 204 sq. ft. ⸱ Peak Height: 86” ⸱ Weight: 36.24 lbs.

-This cabin-style tent takes convenience and livability to the next level.
-It uses poles that are pre-attached to the body to allow for easy-breezy, instant pitching, and boasts a huge screen room that’s ideal for rainy-day lounging, bug-free nighttime card games, or squeezing in additional sleepers
+It uses poles that are pre-attached to the tent body to allow for easy-breezy, instant pitching, and boasts a huge screen room that’s ideal for rainy-day lounging, bug-free nighttime card games, or squeezing in additional sleepers

 This instant setup tent has a whopping 204 square feet of interior space.
 In the main sleeping area, there’s enough room for three queen air mattresses and a single, while the large screen room can accommodate a further three or four sleepers comfortably.